Beamforming Design for Intelligent Reffecting Surface Aided Near-Field THz Communications: Introduction

-Motivated by the delta-delay-phase precoding proposed in \cite{delta} that effectively reduces the maximum range of TD modules, we propose a delay-based IRS beamforming to overcome the aforementioned near-field beam split challenge in this letter.
-By extending the piece-wise far-field model in \cite{piece_wise} to the uniform planar array (UPA) structured IRS, we divide the IRS into multiple sub-surfaces, each of which is imposed by a same TD value, and reasonably assume that the BS and the user are in the far-field range of each small sub-surface.
-This partition enables us to decompose the phase difference among different IRS elements that causes beam split into two separate components, i.e., the inter-surface phase difference and the intra-surface phase difference.
-To alleviate the inter-surface phase discrepancy, we propose a double-layer delta-delay (DLDD) architecture.
-In this design, the first layer TD network takes care of the phase discrepancy along one axis of IRS, while the second layer takes care of that along the other axis.
-Numerical results reveal the necessity of delay-enabled frequency-dependent IRS beamforming and demonstrate the effectiveness of the proposed scheme in mitigating the near-field beam split effect.
-Furthermore, it shows that the proposed DLDD IRS beamforming scheme can achieve near-optimal performance using short-range practical TD modules.
+Considering the above, we aim to investigate the mitigation of near-field beam split effect with practical short-range TD modules in an IRS-aided THz communication system in this paper.
+The main contributions are summarized as follows.
+First, we extend the piecewise far-field model in \cite{piece_wise} to the uniform planar array (UPA)-structured IRS.
+By dividing the IRS into multiple sub-surfaces, the base station (BS) and the user can be reasonably assumed to be in the far-field range of each small sub-surface.
+Such segmentation enables us to decompose the phase difference among different IRS elements that causes beam split into two separate components, i.e., the inter-surface counterpart and the intra-surface counterpart.
+Second, motivated by the delta-delay-phase precoding proposed in \cite{delta}, we propose a novel double-layer delta-delay (DLDD) architecture to alleviate the inter-surface phase discrepancy.
+Specifically, the first layer TD network takes care of the phase discrepancy along one axis of IRS, while the second layer takes care of that along the other axis.
+Third, the discussions are extended from single-antenna to multi-antenna system, where the double-stage beam split at both the BS and the IRS occurs.
+To combat with such effect, we propose a sub-optimal joint beamforming scheme.
+Finally, numerical results reveal the necessity of delay-enabled frequency-dependent IRS beamforming and demonstrate the effectiveness of the proposed DLDD architecture in mitigating the near-field beam split using practical short-range TD modules.
+Furthermore, it is shown that the proposed joint beamforming scheme achieves enhanced achievable rate performance with strong robustness in a wide bandwidth range.